 Data breaches are a significant risk during the ITAD process.
 Businesses must ensure that all data is securely erased from devices to prevent unauthorized access.

-Solution: Using certified data destruction methods and working with ITAD providers who offer secure data erasure services can mitigate this risk.
+Solution: Using data destruction methods and working with ITAD providers who offer secure data erasure services can mitigate this risk.
 Businesses should also implement strict internal policies for data handling during the ITAD process.

 Managing E-Waste